 Mr. Howard Catton

-Howard qualified as a Registered Nurse in 1988 and held a variety of nursing posts in England and the United States and worked for the New Zealand Nurses Organisation.
+Mr. Catton qualified as a Registered Nurse in 1988, held various nursing posts in England and the United States and worked for the New Zealand Nurses Organisation.
 He studied Social Policy at Cardiff University (BSc.
 Economics Hons) and Industrial Relations at Warwick University (MA) and then worked as a Personnel and Organisational Change Manager in the National Health Service in the UK.

-In December 2019 the Royal College of Surgeons in Ireland appointed Howard as Fellow of the Faculty of Nursing and Midwifery.
+In December 2019, the Royal College of Surgeons in Ireland appointed Mr. Catton as a Fellow of the Faculty of Nursing and Midwifery.

-In July 2021 Howard was awarded the Paul Harris Fellowship by the Rotary Club International organisation in recognition of his extraordinary service to the nursing community during the COVID-19 pandemic.
+In July 2021, Mr. Catton was awarded the Paul Harris Fellowship by the Rotary Club International organisation in recognition of his extraordinary service to the nursing community during the COVID-19 pandemic.

 Professor James Buchan